-- Non-touch: CompactCath’s plastic case and hygiene sheath work together to create a sterile environment and provide a non-touch insertion.
+- Non-touch.
+CompactCath’s plastic case and hygiene sheath work together to create a sterile environment for no-touch insertion.

-- Improved control: Plastic case with a control handle to hold the catheter in place and prevents it from being coiled back into the case during the process of insertion.
+- Improved control.
+The case features a control handle to hold the catheter in place.
+This also prevents it from coiling back into the case during the process of insertion.

 - Currently available in 12 French and 14 French sizes.